Bipolar Disorder

 7. Substance Abuse

-8. Psychotic Symptoms
+8. Co-Occurring Psychotic Symptoms

-Experiencing psychotic symptoms, such as hallucinations or delusions, during manic or depressive episodes is a severe indication that more intensive treatment is required.
+Experiencing psychosis or psychotic symptoms, such as hallucinations or delusions, during manic or depressive episodes is a severe indication that more intensive treatment is required.
 These symptoms can be dangerous and require immediate professional intervention.

 If you or a loved one is struggling to manage bipolar disorder, you’re not alone.
 Mental Health Residential at Wood Dragon Inn is committed to supporting you through each phase of your journey to recovery.
 Contact us today to learn more about our unique treatment options and to verify your insurance coverage.
 Join us on the journey toward holistic healing and wellness.

-Why Choose Wood Dragon Inn?
+Why Choose Wood Dragon Inn For Holistic Bipolar Disorder Treatment?

 Choosing the right treatment center for bipolar disorder is a crucial decision.
 Wood Dragon Inn offers a unique blend of traditional and holistic therapies in a serene and supportive environment.
 Our commitment to individualized care, combined with our expertise in treating bipolar disorder, makes us one of the leading residential treatment centers for bipolar disorder in California.

-1. A Mental Health Retreat for Healing
+1. A Retreat for Healing

 Our location in Idyllwild provides a tranquil retreat away from the stressors of daily life, allowing guests to focus entirely on their recovery and healing journey.
 The natural beauty of the San Jacinto Mountains in Southern California, combined with our beautiful nature resort-style facilities and compassionate team of mental health professionals, creates an ideal setting for healing and growth.

-2. Holistic & Evidence-Based Therapeutic Offerings
+2. Holistic & Evidence-Based Therapies

 We believe in integrating holistic and alternative therapies with evidence-based approaches to provide the most effective care for our residents.
 Our multifaceted approach addresses the whole person, healing body, mind, and spirit, ensuring that all health and well-being are supported.
 Experience the healing powers of nature with ancient practices like acupuncture and traditional Chinese medicine to begin crafting your journey toward healing and reclaiming your life.

-3. Covered by Insurance
+3. Mental Health Retreat Covered by Insurance

 Wood Dragon Inn is proud to offer bipolar disorder treatment in a retreat-like setting covered by insurance, making our services accessible to more individuals seeking help.
 We work with various major insurance providers and offer assistance with the insurance verification and admission process.